s-Sayan/cluster_lensing_files/README.md

+# notebooks
+Please add the notebooks/codes in directories named after you

-# cluster_lensing_tex
+# Tex_files
-This is a tex file to track the progress on the project Closer Lensing
+The tex file is there to track the progess in the project